surge-synthesizer/shortcircuit-xt/src/Sprints.md

 Week of Feb 13:
 - The Selection and State Management Object
+    - Message to get current part/group/zone hierarchy for a part and current list of parts and to select part 0 as startup
+    - Sidebar ui does bad display of said hierarchy with a juce::list or so
+    - builtin patch has 3 zones again in one group
+    - selection ui changes selection state (single select for now)
+    - including no select
+    - selection changes envelopes
+    - If you can get that far, commit
 - Remove the old clients and their subordinate libraries
 - Revisit all the interaction code c
    - Classes and patterns